Sharkbit: Take Down Bruce the Great White and Save the Beachgoers in Stern's Latest Pinball Creation

 • Light Video Mode – at the right ramp.
 Recreation of the “shark killer” EM game from the film.
 Use the flippers to fire harpoons either left, right, or center (press both buttons) while avoiding the scuba divers.
 There is an extra ball hidden in video mode, in the back row.

 • Night Search – 2-ball multiball.
 Shoot flashing shots for jackpots and left standup targets to relight them once they’ve timed out.
-Not too worthwhile on its own, though there is a machete boost at the end – use it to focus on beachgoers or mode progression.
+Not too worthwhile on its own, though there is a machete boost at the end – use it to focus on mode progression.

 Bounty Hunts